learn-co-curriculum/rails-generators-readme/README.md

 rails g migration add_published_status_to_posts published_status:string
 ```

 In the terminal you will see it creates a migration file for us: `db/migrate/20151127174031_add_published_status_to_posts.rb`.
-Since migration file names need to be unique the generator prepends a timestamp before the file name.
-In the case of the one I just ran it added `20151127174031`, you can break this timestamp down as follows: `year: 2015, month: 11, date: 27, and then the time itself`.
+Since migration file names need to be unique, the generator prepends a timestamp before the file name.
+In the case of the migration I just ran, it added `20151127174031`.
+You can break this timestamp down as follows: `year: 2015, month: 11, date: 27, and then the time itself`.

 Ready to see something pretty cool?
 Open up the file it created, you can find it in the `db/migrate` directory, I've placed what it created for the example app below: